-There have been no changes in the valuation techniques during the period under review.
+There have been no changes in the valuation techniques for three properties during the period under review.
 Investment property was fair valued using the discounted cash flow and cost approaches.
+The valuation technique for one of the properties earmarked for sale changed from discounted cash flow to comparable transaction method.
 Refer to Note 11 to the financial statements.